raspberrypilearning/comic-character/en/step_8.md

 ## Create a hero image slider

-In this step you will create an interactive hero image slider for your webpage.
+In this step you will create an interactive hero image slider for your web page.
 Users can navigate through different hero images using buttons on the slider.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-complete" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 ### View the slider code